-I still think about that poster, because it’s an exciting thought to look at a UFO and seriously ask yourself the absurd question, “what if this is real?”
-What if in that pile of hoaxed UFOs, there is just one real photo that we all brushed off?
+I still think about that poster, because it’s an exciting thought.
+What if in that pile of hoaxed UFOs, just one of them was the real deal?
+What if they are already here?

-Now, I no longer believe, and it’s only becoming clearer every year just how easy it is to create a convincing hoax.
-A few pots and pans are all it takes to haunt the imaginations of millions, and as a PicsArt writer, I’m in a unique position to take up that challenge in a literal sense.
+Now, I no longer believe, and it’s clear to me just how easy it is to create a convincing hoax.
+A few pots and pans are all it takes to haunt the imaginations of millions, and as a PicsArt writer, I’m in a unique position to take up that challenge.

-For my base, I searched the app for #FreeToEdit landscapes with open skies.
-The potted plant and bottle caps were a stretch, but hold your horses, some of these edits exceeded expectations.
-The real star of the show, though, was the golden jar lid.
+For my backgrounds, I searched PicsArt for #freetoedit landscapes with open skies.
+The potted plant and bottle caps were a reach, but hold on to your hyperdrives, some of these edits exceeded expectations.

-I wanted to get a little fancier, so I started to think about a way to give my jar lid some speed.
-Lens Flares popped into mind.
-By stretching out a red Lens Flare, I connected my flying saucer to its surrounding environment with a scorching hot trail through the sky.
-Still, I started to feel more like Steven Spielberg than an eyewitness.
-Though it looked cool, this would never have cut the mustard in the UFO Den.
+I wanted to get a little fancier, when Lens Flares popped into mind.
+By stretching out a red flare, I created a flashy vapor trail, but I felt more like Steven Spielberg than a real eye-witness.
+It looked cool, but this would never cut the mustard in the UFO Den.
 Too much style to be real.

-After a while of fiddling with the potted plant, I realized that it was a terrible choice for a UFO, and that I had already scratched my curiosity with the lid and bowl.
+After fiddling with the potted plant, I realized it was hopeless and that I had already scratched my curiosity with the lid and bowl.
 But the Lens Flare still had my attention.
-I pulled up a nighttime photo and threw in a flare with multiple flash points on it.
-It didn’t just look good, it looked awesome.
+I threw a flare over a night-shot, and was amazed.
 In one swoop, I had created an image fit for an evidence locker.
 Hoax accomplished.

-Feeling like I debunked UFOs once and for all, I was ready to chalk up this exercise as a victory for skepticism, but I was having too much fun and I had still had those bottle caps.
-I added a couple of red lasers with Draw and strategically painted on the Sunny Effect to create a brush fire, and I had my favorite edit of the day.
-The attack of the bottle caps.
+Feeling like I debunked UFOs once and for all, I was ready to chalk this up as a victory, but I was having too much fun and I still had those bottle caps.
+I used the Draw Tool to add red lasers and a brush fire, and suddenly, I had my favorite edit of the day.
+Attack of the Bottle Caps!

-Though my hoaxing career only lasted a couple of hours, I’m pretty proud of it.
-To grab a few kitchen supplies with the goal of turning them into alien spaceships, and then getting results that look close enough to the real deal was a satisfying payoff.
-Most importantly, it felt good to look at my own photos and ask myself, what if that was real?
-Funnily enough, the feeling is the same whether I believe in it or know it’s totally fake.
+Though my hoaxing career only lasted a couple of hours, I’m proud of it.
+To get decent results out of a few kitchen supplies and lens flares was a surprising and satisfying pay off.
+Most importantly, it was a strange feeling to look at my own pics and imagine they were real images.
+Funnily enough, even if I know it’s totally fake, the feeling was still there.
 It’s still exciting to wonder, what if?